-- The Parks & Open Space Division will look for additional locations where trails might be made ADA-compliant and where a trail would provide a meaningful outdoor experience, such as a vista or unique natural feature. - The Parks & Open Space Division, with advice from the community, will seek opportunities for addressing the accessibility needs of the community that are in balance with practical consideration of cost, terrain, retaining the special character of open and scenic vistas, and retaining opportunities for solitude, inspiration, and renewal within the landscape. - Work with Public Works/Transportation Division to increase public transportation on weekends without this resource, residents with limited sight are not able to access the outdoors without seeking assistance (Example: Santa Fe Ride). - Support and advocate for groups that increase access to trails for marginalized groups. (examples below). - o Canes & Canines Los Alamos - o Disabled Hikers Washington - Happy Ramblers PEEC & Seniors Division, Los Alamos
+- Los Alamos County Parks and Open Space will continue to coordinate with County Council's Accessibility Task Force on projects that include accessible projects and upgrades. - The Parks & Open Space Division will look for additional locations where trails might be made ADA-compliant and where a trail would provide a meaningful outdoor experience, such as a vista or unique natural feature. - The Parks & Open Space Division, with advice from the community, will seek opportunities for addressing the accessibility needs of the community that are in balance with practical consideration of cost, terrain, retaining the special character of open and scenic vistas, and retaining opportunities for solitude, inspiration, and renewal within the landscape. - Work with Public Works/Transportation Division to increase public transportation on weekends without this resource, residents with limited sight are not able to access the outdoors without seeking assistance (Example: Santa Fe Ride). - Support and advocate for groups that increase access to trails for marginalized groups. (examples below). - Canes & Canines Los Alamos - o Disabled Hikers Washington - o Happy Ramblers PEEC & Seniors Division, Los Alamos